rougier/scientific-visualization-book/README.md

 You can read them on them [news issue](https://github.com/rougier/scientific-visualization-book/issues/1) and subscribe to this specific issue to get notified about new posts.

+### Progress

+You can follow progress on the [project tab](https://github.com/rougier/scientific-visualization-book/projects/1)

 <br/><br/>
 ---
 <br/>